 Appendix E provides three templates that can be used as tools for ease of reference in gathering and reporting information following a structural collapse incident.
 Template A includes a list of basic structural collapse incident information items that should be gathered.
 This is a sample only and should not be deemed to cover all potentially relevant data necessary for response or public communication.
 Template B is a building specific template.
 One Template B can be completed for each building impacted by an incident.
-This is a sample only and should not be deemed to cover all potentially relevant data necessary for response or public communication.
-Template C is for recording incident public communications.
-Templates A and B are specific to a structural collapse incident and are in addition to any general communications protocols that an agency may have in effect.
+This is a sample only and should not be deemed to cover all potentially relevant data necessary for response or public communications.
+Template B can be completed for each building impacted by an incident.
+This is a sample only and should not be deemed to cover all potentially relevant data necessary for response or public communications.
+Template A and B are specific to a structural collapse incident and are in addition to any general communications protocols that an agency may have in effect.